 I do not accept late assignments except in very rare situations; therefore, if you forget to do an assignment, do not send me an email asking if you can make it up.
-However, there is a built-in grace period for some assignments, with a late penalty.
 To be successful in college, you must turn your work in on time.